Kids can forget what they learned during the school break. Avoid brain drain with these tips on how to keep kids learning in the summer.

 Now that school is out, get your child moving, at least 60 minutes per day.
 It’s easy to stay cooped up at home or idle the whole day away.
 Find activities that encourage her to move.
 Being active improves her mental acuity and keeps her feeling upbeat and healthy.

 This can be as simple as turning on the music, playing a game of chase, or taking her to the park to play.
 And of course, summer means plenty of splashing in the pool or frolicking at the beach.
-The physical activities will be a fun brain booster this summer.
+Physical activities can be a fun brain booster this summer.

 8. Learn the history and geography of your summer vacation

 Are you taking a summer vacation?
 Teach your child the history and geography of your upcoming trip.
 This is a fantastic way to incorporate learning in a fun and interactive way.
-After all, you’re not only learning about a place, but actually staying at that location.
+After all, you’re not only learning about a place but staying at that location.

 Before or after your vacation, borrow books about your travel destination, and cook its local food.
 These are simple ways to tie in your vacation to learning during the summer.